-If you’re eligible for Medicare and ready to explore your options, the first step is to get to know its four different parts.
+If you’re eligible for Medicare and ready to explore your options, the first step is to get to know its four parts.
 Each part represents a different kind of coverage.

 Also called hospital insurance, Medicare Part A covers the cost if you are admitted to a hospital, skilled nursing facility, or hospice.
 It also covers some home health services.
 Most people are enrolled automatically in Part A when they reach age 65.